Fruitvale Station: Home media

+Reception and legacy

 Box office

-The film grossed an estimated $127,445 on its first day and ended its first weekend of limited release with $377,285 from seven theaters for a $53,898 per-theater-average.
-It is the third-highest opening of the year for a film in limited release (behind Spring Breakers and The Place Beyond the Pines) and one of the best openings for a Sundance festival top prize winner.
-A week after its debut, Fruitvale Station expanded to 35 theaters and garnered $742,272 for a $21,832 per-screen average.
-The film opened nationwide on July 26 in more than 1,000 locations.
-It ranked #10 at the box office, earning $4.59 million.
-The film has grossed $16,101,339 in the United States and $1,284,491 elsewhere, for a worldwide total of $17,385,830.
+The film grossed an estimated $127,445 on the first day of its limited theatrical release and ended the weekend with a gross of $377,285 from seven theaters, for a per-theater average of $53,898.
+This was the third-highest opening of the year for a film in limited release (behind Spring Breakers and The Place Beyond the Pines), and one of the best openings for a Sundance festival top prize winner.
+A week after its debut, Fruitvale Station expanded to 35 theaters and earned $742,272, for a $21,832 per-screen average.

+On July 26, the film opened nationwide in more than 1,000 locations.
+It ranked #10 at the weekend box office, earning $4.59 million.
+In total, the film has grossed $16,101,339 in the United States and $1,284,491 elsewhere, for a worldwide box office total of $17,385,830.

 Critical reception

-On Rotten Tomatoes the film holds an approval rating of 94% with an average rating of 8.10/10, based on 216 reviews.
-The site's critical consensus states: "Passionate and powerfully acted, Fruitvale Station serves as a celebration of life, a condemnation of death, and a triumph for star Michael B. Jordan."
-On Metacritic, which assigns a weighted mean rating to reviews from mainstream critics, the film received an average score of 85 out of 100, based on 46 critics, indicating "universal acclaim".
+On review aggregator website Rotten Tomatoes, 94% of 216 critics' reviews of the film are positive, with an average score of 8.1/10; the site's "critics consensus" states: "Passionate and powerfully acted, Fruitvale Station serves as a celebration of life, a condemnation of death, and a triumph for star Michael B. Jordan."
+On Metacritic, the film has a weighted average score of 85 out of 100 based on reviews from 46 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of A on an A+ to F scale.

-Todd McCarthy of The Hollywood Reporter called it "a compelling debut" and "a powerful dramatic feature film".
-He also praised the lead performances: "As Oscar, Jordan at moments gives off vibes of a very young Denzel Washington in the way he combines gentleness and toughness; he effortlessly draws the viewer in toward him.
+Todd McCarthy of The Hollywood Reporter called the film "a compelling debut" and "a powerful dramatic feature film".
+He also praised the lead performances, writing that, "As Oscar, Jordan at moments gives off vibes of a very young Denzel Washington in the way he combines gentleness and toughness; he effortlessly draws the viewer in toward him.
 Diaz is vibrant as his patient and loyal girlfriend, while Spencer brings her gravitas to the proceedings as his stalwart mother."